asma122/Finance-RAG-Chatbot-using-LLM-and-LangChain/README.md

 The chatbot is based on a RAG (Retrieval-Augmented Generation) architecture combining:

-Document Retrieval
+Document Retrieval/
-Semantic Similarity Search
+Semantic Similarity Search/
-Embedding Generation
+Embedding Generation/
-Contextual Response Generation
+Contextual Response Generation/
-Financial Data Processing
+Financial Data Processing/

 The chatbot only generates responses from retrieved relevant documents to reduce hallucinations and improve reliability.